kapouer/express-dom/README.md

 - browser: the playwright channel to use, defaults to 'chrome'
 - executable: the path to a browser executable (optional)
-- pageMax: number of open pages per browser
-- pageUse: number of uses before recycling browser
 - debug: show browser, disables timeout.
 Also set by `PWDEBUG=1`.
 - defaults: per-instance settings
+- pools: pages pools.
+Vary on visible and scale.
 - plugins: map of plugins functions
 - online, offline: per-phase settings defaults